 Generally speaking, the employment contract does not require any special form and may, therefore, be agreed under written form or verbally.
-However, there are certain situations in which the contract or some clauses must be executed in writing, examples of which are: 1) fixed term employment contract; 2) part-time employment contract; 3) temporary work contract or intermittent employment contract; 4) teleworking contracts; 5) single employee contracts with multiple employers; 6) non-competition clauses.
+However, there are certain situations in which the contract or some clauses must be executed in writing, examples of which are: i) fixed term employment contract; ii) part-time employment contract; iii) temporary work contract or intermittent employment contract; iv) teleworking contracts; v) single employee contracts with multiple employers; vi) non-competition clauses.

 There is no legal requirement for employment contracts to be executed in Portuguese, thus the use of other languages (e.g. English) is acceptable provided the employee understands the language used.
 Moreover, bilingual versions may also be used, in which case it is recommended to set a prevailing version.
 Nevertheless, contracts drawn in a foreign language, as a rule, will have to be translated into Portuguese when filed with a Portuguese authority or official and a translation certification may also be required.